Driving Under Suspension

 Sentences get more severe with each subsequent offense within six years.

-To discuss your defense options after an arrest for driving under suspicion, contact The Koffel Law Firm today.
+To discuss your defense options after an arrest for driving under suspicion, contact KBN today.
 Lead Attorney Brad Koffel has been listed in Best Lawyers, Super Lawyers®, and is rated AV Preeminent on Martindale-Hubbell®.
 Trust our firm with your defense!